CodingUnderTheInfluence/Prost/README.md

 <br>
 **Developer**: Brianna Skinner
 ## System Requirements:
-Use `node -v` to check your current version of Node.
+Use `node --version` `npm --version`to check your current version of [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Upgrade to 12, if not currently on version 12.

  - Node version >= 8
  - npm >= 6